 If your research involves human subjects (this includes surveys), you must have an approval from the Institutional Review Board (IRB).
 You will need to answer yes or no on the abstract submission to determine whether this approval is needed.
 If you indicate YES, the IRB will verify that you have approval (or pending approval).
 If you indicate NO, and it is determined later that your research does need IRB approval, your abstract will be withdrawn from consideration.
 Please check with your faculty mentor/advisor if you are uncertain whether your research requires IRB approval.

-Please decide whether you want to present your research as a poster or a 15 minute talk.
+Please decide whether you want to present your research as a poster or as a 10 minute talk (this is excluding the five minutes to set up and five minutes for questions).
 Performances for creative work will also be scheduled.

 If you have questions or difficulties with the abstract submission process, call or email Craig Geber at email@example.com or (310) 243-2852.